On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

 \section{Numerical results}

 In this section, we first compare the predictive performance of the three forecasting methods.
 In the policy evaluation section, we analyze the impact of improved forecasts on the deterministic and two-stage policies.
-For the former, in addition to the risk-neutral setting, we consider a risk-averse approach and evaluate the solutions obtained from a robust optimization model.
+For the former, in addition to the risk-neutral setting, we consider a risk-averse approach where the demand values are replaced by the highest value of their corresponding prediction interval.